 It is preferable for an appeal to be typewritten, but the Appeals Board will not reject an appeal if it is handwritten.

 You will receive an acknowledgment letter from the Appeals Board notifying you that your appeal has been accepted and informing you of the next steps in the process.

 Your brief is an extremely important part of the appeal process.
 Your brief should inform the Appeals Board why you believe the Department’s decision is in error.
 If you refer to testimony from the hearing before the Department, cite the page(s) in the written transcript where that testimony occurs.

 In the subject/heading of your brief, please include your name, case number (AB-XXXX), address, telephone number, and email address.
-If you are represented by another person, please include your representative’s name, California Bar number (if applicable), telephone number, fax number, and email address.
+If you are represented by another person, please include your representative’s name, California Bar number (if applicable), telephone number, and email address.

 What if I missed the deadline to file my brief?